albertomontesg/davis-interactive/docs/pages/challenge.md

 </div>

-The additional annotation given to the user should be used again by its model to perform a new prediction of the masks.
-This procedure will be repeated until a maximum number of interactions or a timeout is reached.
+The additional scribbles given to the user should be used by his/her model to estimate again the masks.
+This procedure is repeated until a maximum number of interactions or a timeout is reached.
 The timeout is proportional to the number of objects in the sequence.

 !!! example
 	If the maximum number of interactions is set to 8, and the timeout to perform all interactions is 240s, this leads to a maximum time of 30 seconds per interaction.
 However, the timeout is proportional to the number of objects in the sequence.
 Thus the timeout for a sequence with a single object (eg. `blackswan`) will be 30s per interaction, while for a sequence with 10 objects (eg. `salsa`) the limit is set to 300s.
 This behaviour favours models for which the prediction time is proportional to the number of objects in the sequence.